hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/797_jnana-yoga_iii.md

 Swami, Miss S. E. Waldo.
 Swami Saradananda, while he was in America (1896), copied them out from her notebook — *Ed*.)

-Jnâna teaches that the world should be given up, but not on that account to be abandoned.
-To be *in* the world, but not *of* it, is the true test of the Sannyâsin.
+Jnāna teaches that the world should be given up, but not on that account to be abandoned.
+To be *in* the world, but not *of* it, is the true test of the Sannyāsin.
 This idea of renunciation has been in some form common to nearly all religions.
 Jnana demands that we look upon all alike, that we see only "sameness".
 Praise and blame, good and bad, even heat and cold, must be equally acceptable to us.
 In India there are many holy men